rapidspeciation/biodiversity_genomics_course/exercises/00_more_unix.md

 ## Pipe - combining commands

 The pipe | links commands together.
-Standart output is piped into the next command.
+Standard output (the output from a command) is piped directly into the next command.

 ```bash
 grep ">" ilMecPoly1_reduced.fa | sed 's/OZ/MecPoly1/g' > chromosome_file.renamed.txt

 ```

-Or if we want to know the lenght of the sequence in our file but not the header:
+Or if we want to know the length of the sequence in our file but not the header:

 ```bash
 grep -v ">" ilMecPoly1_reduced.fa | wc -m